leroy-merlin-br/garden/docs/js/alert.md

 ---

 # Alert
-<p class="lead">The Alert component is an empty container where you can add a message that will be presented to users.
+<p class="lead">The alert component is an empty container where you can add a message that will be presented to users.
 It has an OK button by default.</p>

 An alert box is often used when you want to make sure information comes through to the user.